 Travel: Regions 2, 3, 4, 5, 6

-In response to federal initiatives, Kentucky's new Pollinator Protection Plan outlines multi-stakeholder efforts to increase habitat, promote communication with landowners, beekeepers and applicators, and provide educational opportunities to all citizens.
+In response to federal initiatives, the Kentucky Department of Agriculture updated its Pollinator Protection Plan, which outlines multi-stakeholder efforts to increase habitat; promote communication with landowners, beekeepers, and applicators; and provide educational opportunities to all citizens.
 Although this presentation focuses on honey bees, it will also include other pollinators such as monarch butterflies and other types of bees.
-Apiculture is agriculture, and Kentucky's shift to provide more habitat for pollinators of the Commonwealth is multi-faceted and involves everyone.
+Apiculture is agriculture, and Kentucky’s shift to provide more habitat for pollinators of the Commonwealth is multi-faceted and involves everyone.

 Think you have it hard?
 Imagine life without electricity, running water, gas heat, or air conditioning; a world without refrigeration, modern medicine, TV, motion pictures, automobiles, and computers.
 Using historic home utensils, furnishings and tools, Eddie Price takes you back to the Kentucky frontier to explain how pioneers made and maintained their homes.
 A slideshow illustrates just how hard pioneers had to work to do the simple, everyday things in life.